 NEW YORK — Millions of small business owners will be in uncharted waters this tax season as they try to determine if they qualify for a deduction that could exempt one-fifth of their income from taxes.

-“There’s a lot of conflicting advice out there,” said Jeffrey Berdahl, a CPA in Allentown, Pa.
-“It’s going to be like the Wild West.”
+"There's a lot of conflicting advice out there," says Jeffrey Berdahl, a CPA with RLB Certified Public Accountants in Allentown, Pennsylvania.
+"It's going to be like the Wild West."

 The deduction is aimed at giving tax breaks to sole proprietors, partners and owners of S corporations; these businesses are known as pass-throughs because company income "passes through" to owners' 1040 forms, where it is reported to the IRS.
 Before the law was enacted, many of these owners couldn't get the more favorable tax treatment enjoyed by traditional corporations, those known as C corporations.

-The new law allows many owners to deduct 20 percent of what’s called qualified business income.
-They can get the full deduction as long as their taxable income doesn’t exceed $157,500 for an individual and $315,000 for a married couple filing jointly.
-But taxable income includes owners’ and spouses’ earnings from outside the business.
+The new law allows many owners to deduct 20 percent of what's called qualified business income.
+They can get the full deduction as long as their taxable income doesn't exceed $157,500 for an individual and $315,000 for a married couple filing jointly.
+But taxable income includes owners' and spouses' earnings from outside the business — for example, being employed in a different field or industry — and earnings from investments.

 If taxable income is above the $157,500 or $315,000 threshold, owners may get a partial deduction.
 There are two critical factors that can limit the size of the break.
 The first involves the company's W-2 wages, or how much it pays employees, and the value of some of its property; complex calculations go into assessing the impact of wages and property on the deduction.